 \section{Related Work}

-With the huge success of diffusion-based models \cite{ho2020denoising} for conditional image synthesis, an attempt, namely, PIDM\cite{bhunia2023person} is proposed towards photorealistic image synthesis given the target pose and source image.
-PIDM\cite{bhunia2023person} proposed to denoise the noise concatenated with the target pose image conditioned on the source image, which can inject the source appearance features into the cross-attention of U-Net.
-As discussed, the features map produced from the CNNs lacks equivariance, and hence the attention mechanism can't map the points from source features to target pose at matching points.
-Additionally, some methods based on GANs\cite{creswell2018generative} simply concatenate the source pose, target image, and target pose as input to obtain the target image, but this results in feature misalignment.
-To address this issue, the method in \cite{esser2018variational} proposed to disentangle the guidance from pose and source appearance using skip-connections in U-Net.
-Another method in \cite{siarohin2018deformable} proposes deformable skip connections for efficient spatial transformation, which breaks down the overall transformation into a set of local affine transformations that address the problem of equivariance in CNN feature maps.
-Flow-based methods \cite{li2019dense, liu2019liquid, ren2020deep} are based on this idea to deform the source appearance with target pose alignment.
+With the significant success of diffusion-based models for conditional image synthesis \cite{ho2020denoising}, an attempt known as PIDM \cite{bhunia2023person} has been proposed for photorealistic image synthesis given the target pose and source image.
+PIDM \cite{bhunia2023person} proposed to denoise the noise concatenated with the target pose image, conditioned on the source image.
+This process aims to inject the source appearance features into the cross-attention of U-Net.
+However, the feature map produced by CNNs lacks equivariance, causing the attention mechanism to struggle in accurately mapping source features to the target pose.
+Additionally, some GAN-based methods \cite{creswell2018generative} simply concatenate the source pose, target image, and target pose as input to obtain the target image, leading to feature misalignment.
+To address this issue, the method proposed in \cite{esser2018variational} suggests disentangling the guidance from pose and source appearance using skip-connections in U-Net.
+Another method proposed in \cite{siarohin2018deformable} introduces deformable skip connections for efficient spatial transformation.
+This approach breaks down the overall transformation into a series of local affine transformations, thereby addressing the issue of equivariance in CNN feature maps.
+Flow-based methods \cite{li2019dense, liu2019liquid, ren2020deep} are based on the idea of warping the source appearance with the target pose.
 GFLA \cite{ren2020deep} proposes global flow fields and an occlusion mask for mapping the source image to the target pose.
-ADGAN\cite{men2020controllable} uses a texture encoder to extract appearance features for different body parts and give them to residual AdaIN blocks to synthesise the target image.
-PISE\cite{zhang2021pise}, SPGnet\cite{lv2021learning}, CASD\cite{zhou2022cross} all use parsing maps with variations in encoder and decoder to generate the final image.
-CoCosNet\cite{zhou2021cocosnet} uses an attention mechanism to extract appearance features between cross-domain images.
-NTED\cite{ren2022neural}, based method proposes a distribution operation to get semantically similar texture features by aligning the semantic textures of the source image with the semantic filters for the target pose.
-All the above approaches propose a way to somehow map the source to the target pose but do not contain pose correction; we proposed \textit{gradient guidance} to correct pose iteratively.
+ADGAN \cite{men2020controllable} utilizes a texture encoder to extract appearance features for different body parts and feeds them into residual AdaIN blocks to synthesize the target image.
+PISE \cite{zhang2021pise}, SPGnet \cite{lv2021learning}, and CASD \cite{zhou2022cross} all employ parsing maps with variations in encoder and decoder to generate the final image.
+CoCosNet \cite{zhou2021cocosnet} uses an attention mechanism to extract appearance features between cross-domain images.
+NTED \cite{ren2022neural}, a method based on distribution operation, proposes obtaining semantically similar texture features by aligning the semantic textures of the source image with the semantic filters for the target pose.
+All the aforementioned approaches propose a method to map the source to the target pose in some way but do not involve pose correction.
+We proposed \textit{gradient guidance} to iteratively correct the pose.